 Local people knew about the existence of this unusual place since ancient times.
 In the rims of the crater are several ancient tombs.
 Locals call this place – "hofrath A’welloul" ("Hofrat Aouelloul" – Aouelloul Hole).

-First European to see this crater was A. Pourquié, who saw it from an airplane in 1938, while making aerial photographic mapping of this area.
+First European to see this crater was A. Pourquié, who saw it from an airplane in 1938 while making the aerial photographic mapping of this area.
 Théodore Andre Monod (Natural History Museum of Paris) reached the site on foot in 1950 and both published account of their discovery in 1951 (1.).

 Tectites – main source of information about the meteorite

-Only one piece of meteorite has been found near the crater and it is even not clear whether this piece is from the same meteorite which formed the crater.
+Only one piece of the meteorite has been found near the crater and it is even not clear whether this piece is from the same meteorite which formed the crater.
 This stone – Zerga meteorite – was found in 1973.

 It is hard to tell the direction of the impact, but a bit to the north is found another, smaller crater, possibly formed by a smaller piece of this same meteorite.
-This impact crater shows that the main impact was in the centre, e.g. meteorite struck from above.
+This impact crater shows that the main impact was in the center, e.g. meteorite struck from above.

 Very rough calculations show that, if the meteorite approached Earth with a speed of 20 – 25 km per second, this meteorite had a diameter of some 20 m.

 The desert near Adrar is almost lifeless and the red hue of sand makes it similar to Mars.
-Heat here for most time is almost unbearable and Europeans, who search for tectites, soon conclude that the outcome is not worth the effort.
+Heat here for most time is almost unbearable and Europeans, who search for tektites, soon conclude that the outcome is not worth the effort.